front-commerce/developers.front-commerce.com/source/docs/advanced/payments/adyen.md

 Here is how to set this payment method up.

-### Install and configure the `Adyen_Payment` Magento2 extension
+### Install and configure the `Adyen_Payment` Magento2 extension (6.5+)

 Follow [Adyen's documentation](https://docs.adyen.com/plugins/magento-2) to install and configure the official Magento2 extension for Adyen payments.
+The minimum supported version is [6.5.0](https://github.com/Adyen/adyen-magento2/releases/tag/6.5.0).

+You must configure the "Payment Origin URL" in the "Advanced: PWA" with your Front-Commerce URL **for each of your stores**.

 <blockquote class="important">
 **IMPORTANT** please note that enabling or disabling payments in Magento's admin area has no effect on payment methods visible on the storefront.
 This is a *feature* from the module: every active payment methods in Adyen will be available. **You either have to filter them in the frontend or from your Adyen account.**